startar-bronze/khacngit/README.md

 Official Website: https://khacn.startarcoins.com ,
 Stay Updated: Follow the artist’s Facebook page for all major announcements, https://www.facebook.com/kharYsmaan

-# Adding NEW VERSION OF KHACN as a Custom Token on Trust Wallet and MetaMask
+# Adding NEW VERSION OF KHACN as a Custom Token on Trust Wallet and MetaMask OR OTHER WALLET

 # Trust Wallet:
 Open Trust Wallet and click on "Add Custom Token."